For most people Godzilla is the giant of Japanese legend, but for JAE we have our very own Red Dragon!

 Each car club has been allocated one pass.
-Specific details will be emailed to the nominated club representative prior to the event about how to obtain a pass.
 These are available from JAE Admin whilst the office is open.
 When the office is closed passes will not be available.
 That may mean you have to walk into the venue first to collect your pass.
 For those arriving early on Thursday, Support Vehicle Passes will be available on the gate with our Gate Security Team.

 At all times JAE reserves the right to remove Support Vehicle Passes, or ask a vehicle to leave the venue.